 Pump up the curls with some Suave Luscious Curls Curl Defining Cream.
 Work this product into damp or dry hair to reveal bounce and definition in your curls.

 13. Moist Finish

-14. Rough and Rounded
+14. Rougher and Rounded

-15. Loose Corkscrews
+15. Loose Corkscrews Shag Hairstyles

-Soften up those curls after applying product by raking your fingers through—this results in a separated ringlet, but still with some polish and control.
+Soften up those curls after applying the product by raking your fingers through—this results in a separated ringlet, but still with some polish and control.

 16. Full and Imprecise

-All hail the mophead!
 This shag features an almost imperceptible transition from the bang to layer area, which is great for those with sparser curls who wish to emulate some fullness and roundness.